EchoVault/Homebrew-SugarDB/README.md

 # Homebrew-EchoVault
-Homebrew tab for all echovault apps that are distributed to homebrew
+Homebrew tap for all echovault apps that are distributed to homebrew